Robinpig/Note/docs/CS/Algorithms/tree/Trie.md

 Every child node shares a common prefix with its parent node, and the root node represents the empty string.
 While basic trie implementations can be memory-intensive, various optimization techniques such as compression and bitwise representations have been developed to improve their efficiency.
-A notable optimization is the radix tree, which provides more efficient prefix-based storage.
+A notable optimization is the [radix tree](/docs/CS/Algorithms/tree/Radix.md) , which provides more efficient prefix-based storage.

 While tries commonly store character strings, they can be adapted to work with any ordered sequence of elements, such as permutations of digits or shapes.
 A notable variant is the bitwise trie, which uses individual bits from fixed-length binary data (such as integers or memory addresses) as keys.